bipark/mac_ollama_client/README.md

    - For Ollama: Install Ollama on your computer ([Ollama Download](https://ollama.com/download))
    - For LM Studio: Install LM Studio ([LM Studio Website](https://lmstudio.ai/))
    - For Claude/OpenAI: Obtain API keys from respective platforms
-2. Download the source and build it with Xcode, or download the LLM Hippo app from the [App Store](https://apps.apple.com/us/app/mac-ollama-client/id6741420139)
+2. Download the source and build it with Xcode, or download the LLM-K app from the [App Store](https://apps.apple.com/us/app/mac-ollama-client/id6741420139)
 3. Configure your chosen platform:
    - For Ollama/LM Studio: Install desired models
    - For Claude/OpenAI: Enter your API keys in settings
 4. For local LLMs (Ollama/LM Studio), configure remote access if needed
-5. Launch LLM Hippo and select your preferred service and model
+5. Launch LLM-K and select your preferred service and model
 6. Start your conversation!

 ## System requirements